m-biernat/m-biernat/README.md

 # Hello there

 I'm Michał and I do mostly game dev related projects in Unity/C# both as a hobby and professionally.
 I've built cross-platform games (WebGL, Windows and Android), and AR/VR edutainment apps.
 Often, I do things like implementing gameplay mechanics, UI logic, systems, and tools.
-I rarely may be doing something in JS (web apps), Python (APIs, ML, automations) or C++ (OpenGL).
+Sometimes I'll do something in JS (web apps), Python (APIs, ML, automations) or C++ (OpenGL).

 Besides game development, I'm interested in procedural content generation and (as a part of it) generative machine learning methods.
-Spent some time studying these as a part of my bachelor's and master's theses.
+I spent some time studying these as a part of my bachelor's and master's theses.

-You can see some stuff mentioned above here in my [repos](https://github.com/m-biernat?tab=repositories) and on my [itch.io](https://m-biernat.itch.io/) profile.
+You can see some of the stuff mentioned above here in my [repos](https://github.com/m-biernat?tab=repositories) and on my [itch.io](https://m-biernat.itch.io/) profile.
 It ain't much, but it's honest work :)

 ---